Dear Pet Parent,

 According to the CDC, at this time, there is no evidence that companion animals, including pets, can become sick with or spread COVID-19.

-Visitation of patients is permitted; however, we are limiting this to two people per pet at this time.
-Masks are required when inside of the hospital and you will be placed in an exam room to wait for updates from our nursing staff.
-Our team can send you photos of your pet upon request when you are unable to visit the hospital while your pet is in our care.
+Visitation of patients is permitted.
+You will be placed in an exam room to wait for updates from our nursing staff.
+Our team can also send you photos of your pet upon request when you are unable to visit the hospital while your pet is in our care.